smarie/python-decopatch/docs/pep_proposal.md

  - if this is a too low-level feature it might require a dedicated language symbol instead of a "normal" decorator ; but it seems overkill - it would be better if we can avoid creating a new language element.

- - alternatively or in addition, the python `stdlib` could provide a method that would return `True` if and only if the current stack is inside a no-parenthesis decorator call.
-This method, for example named `inspect.is_in_decorator_call_stack()`, could then be used by the various helper libraries, including `decopatch`.
+ - alternatively or in addition, the python `stdlib` could provide a method that would return `True` if and only if a given frame is a no-parenthesis decorator call.
+This method, for example named `inspect.is_decorator_call(frame)`, could then be used by the various helper libraries, including `decopatch`.